NVIDIA/TensorRT-LLM/docs/source/architecture/checkpoint.md

 TensorRT-LLM aims at supporting different sources:

 1. Trained models from NVIDIA NeMo, Microsoft DeepSpeed, and JAX
-2. Quantized models from NVIDIA AMMO
+2. Quantized models from NVIDIA Modelopt
 3. Popular models from HuggingFace

 TensorRT-LLM defines its own checkpoint format.
 A checkpoint directory includes: